MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/create-and-apply-vendor-payment-retention-terms.md

 # required metadata

 title: Create and apply vendor payment retention terms
-description: This topic provides information about how to set up and maintain retention terms for vendor payments.
+description: This article provides information about how to set up and maintain retention terms for vendor payments.
 author: Yowelle
 ms.date: 05/26/2020
 ms.topic: article